codemeleon/MindMaps/README.md

 # MindMaps

-This repository will containts multiple MindMaps related to different topis.
+This repository will containts multiple MindMaps related to different topics.

 # MindMaps file arrangements